5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 10. Highlight the dictionary and press ⌘+D. This will duplicate the entry.
 11. Add/change the following data to the new entry:
 	- In the `Codec` String: Author name (Yours) and description
-	- In `ConfigData`, enter the PinConfig data we created in PinConfigurator (we stored  it as "PinConfig 01" in finbalverbs.txt)
+	- In `ConfigData`, enter the PinConfig data we created in PinConfigurator (we stored  it as "PinConfig 01" in "finalverbs".txt)
 	- Change the `LayoutID` the PinConfig Data should be associated with.
 12. This is the resulting entry:</br>![](Pics/PinCfg_InfoPlist.png)

 #### Scenario 2: Creating a new Layout-ID from scratch (todo)

-Now that we got the PinConfig out of the way, we can continue.
+Now that we got the PinConfig out of the way, we can continue.…

 ## VII.
 Creating a PathMap
 The PathMap defines the routings of the Nodes within the Codec which are injected into macOS.
 Some routings are fixed (internal Mics) while others can be routed freely. some Nodes can even be both, input and output.
 The data has to be entered in the `PlatformsXY.xml` file (XY = number of the layout).

-### Structure of `PlatformsXY.xml`
+### Structure of `PlatformsXX.xml`
-The PathMap has to be transferred to `PlatformXY.xml`.
-The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not inputs and outputs are switched automatically or have to be switched manually in System Preferences.
+1. The PathMap has to be enterer in `PlatformXX.xml` (`XX` = chosen Layout-ID).
+2. The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not inputs/outputs switch automatically if a device is plugged in or if the input/output have to be changed manually in System Preferences.

 #### Switch-Mode
 In Switch-Mode, the output signal is re-routed from the current output to another one automatically, once a jack is plugged into the system.
 On Laptops for example, the internal speakers are muted and the signal is automatically re-routed to the Headphone or Line-out.
 Once the plug is pulled from the audio jack, the audio output is switched back to the internal speakers again.